Blogs

 You can use the auto layout feature on Figma to make your designs responsive on the Locofy.ai plugin and even if your designs don't utilize auto layouts, the plugin offers a Design Optimizer feature that uses AI to apply auto layouts to your design files.
 Once your designs are responsive, you can use the Auto Components feature to split your design elements into working React components, making them easy to extend.

 If you want to learn more about how to convert your Figma or Adobe XD designs to React, React Native, HTML/CSS, Nextjs, and more, check out our docs.
+Or explore our solution pages for an in-depth look at how Locofy helps you build apps, websites, portfolio pages and responsive prototypes effortlessly using our low-code platform with seamless AI code generation.

 Join the discord server for more updates, and try our sample projects on Figma to experience Lightning.